cryptoecc/bitcoin/doc/Build_private_network.md

-Now let's test our private network
+### 3.2 Get blockcount

 ```
 jun@ubuntu:~/bitcoin_ECC$ bitcoin-cli getblockcount
 0
 ```

-`bitcoin-cli getblockcount` check the number of blocks.
-We just generate this network.
-Therefore there is 0 block.
+The command `getblockcount` checks the number of blocks.
+We have just generated this network.
+There is no block generated yet.

-Let's generate account
+### 3.3 Generate an account

 ```
 jun@ubuntu:~/bitcoin_ECC$ bitcoin-cli getnewaddress
 39naMhHQgXwm7CVdEaL4PGUkp4fUdHX14M
 ```

-We just generated the address of `39naMhHQgXwm7CVdEaL4PGUkp4fUdHX14M`.
+We have just generated the new address, `39naMhHQgXwm7CVdEaL4PGUkp4fUdHX14M`.

-Let's generate block
+### 3.4 Generate ten new blocks

 ```
 jun@ubuntu:~/bitcoin_ECC$ bitcoin-cli generatetoaddress 10 9naMhHQgXwm7CVdEaL4PGUkp4fUdHX14M